eleda77/eleda77.github.io/docs/vocab_list.md

 **toothpaste** - (as a verb) dribble down slowly in the manner of toothpaste? (ask Brian W. Aldiss)

+**tosheroon** - a coin with the value of half a crown

 **toxophily** - love of the bow (as in bow and arrow/archery)

+**tracklements** - a cover term for a wide range of condiments that go with meat

 **transom** - the flat surface forming the stern (back) of a boat